 - and over a dozen more multimedia study note presentation that beg discussion.

-At the HEART of this CD is a series of compelling video clips showing a modern-day father and son on their farm.
-These video clips illustrate Bildad’s narrated text, and are then recombined into a music video in the SON TV portion of the CD.
-This music video’s lyrics retell the story with a catchy tune that’s been a kid-favorite ever since this CD’s release.
+At the HEART of this Prodigal Son is a series of compelling video clips showing a modern-day father and son on their farm.
+These video clips illustrate Bildad’s narrated text, and are then recombined into a music video in the SON TV portion of the program.
+This music video’s lyrics retell the story with a catchy tune that’s been a kid-favorite ever since this program’s release.
 Lyrics and chords are found in the Teacher’s Guide.

 Following SonTV is a life application/reflection activity we call “letters”.
 Toggle open the “more graphics” below to see a screenshot.

 About the Letters Reflection Activity